fojia/php-socket-simple-chat/README.md

-# php-socket-simple-chat
-Simple chat by php socket
+# Simple chat by php-sockets
+User Ratchet libriry for serving WebSockets.
+Minimal interface with bootstrap4 and jQuery.